 Primary Computing Scheme

-The Primary Computing Scheme provides a creative approach to delivering the 2014 computing curriculum and is regularly updated, to stay in line with Government guidelines, the latest thinking and the needs of schools.
+The Primary Computing Scheme provides a creative approach to delivering the 2014 computing curriculum.

 The Primary Computing Scheme supports the teaching and the development of computing, building computer science capability and digital literacy for current and future learning.